Anti-corruption campaign under Xi Jinping: Fall of the "Four Big Tigers"

 The fourth quarter of 2014 saw another flurry of officials detained for investigation.
 Criminal proceedings had also begun.
 On July 31, Wang Suyi was sentenced to fifteen years in prison for bribery.
 On August 5, Tong Mingqian was convicted of dereliction of duty in a vote-buying scandal and sentenced to five years in prison.
 In September 2014, the trial of former economic official Liu Tienan became the first high-profile televised trial of the campaign.
 On camera, a teary-eyed Liu recanted his crimes and lamented having ruined the future of his son, who was said to be complicit in his corrupt activities.

-On 22 December 2014, Ling Jihua, former senior aide to former Party general secretary Hu Jintao and a political star whose ambitions were quashed by the untimely death of his Ferrari-driving son, also fell under the anti-graft dragnet.
-Ling was serving as the head of the party's United Front Work Department at the time, and also was vice chairman of the Chinese People's Political Consultative Conference (CPPCC), a legislative advisory body.
+On 22 December 2014, Ling Jihua, former senior aide to former CCP general secretary Hu Jintao and a political star whose ambitions were quashed by the untimely death of his Ferrari-driving son, also fell under the anti-graft dragnet.
+Ling was serving as the head of the party's United Front Work Department at the time, and was also vice chairman of the Chinese People's Political Consultative Conference (CPPCC), a legislative advisory body.
 Ling hailed from the prominent Linghu political family from Pinglu County, Shanxi.
 Several of his relatives were reported as having been investigated beginning in the third quarter of 2014, in what seemed to be another 'encirclement campaign' similar to what was happening with Zhou Yongkang.
 It was later alleged that Ling served as somewhat of a ringleader for the so-called Xishan Society, a secret society-like network of high officials from Shanxi province.

 Su Rong, the fourth 'big tiger' who was then also serving as CPPCC Vice-chairman, was already 'netted' earlier in the year, but was officially expelled from the party in February 2015.
 Su was better known for his lengthy career as party chief in three Chinese provinces, but his term in Jiangxi (2007–2013), where corruption was said to have flourished under his watch, was cited as the major reason for his downfall.